-An Academic Portfolio is a collection of documents (electronic folders divided into sub-sections, curated websites, printed paper portfolios, etc.) showcasing your individual academic record – highlighting your achievements, research activities, volunteer work, professional developments and involvement in academic life.
+An academic portfolio is a collection of documents (electronic folders divided into sub-sections, curated websites, printed paper portfolios, and so on.) showcasing your individual academic record.
+It highlights your achievements, research activities, volunteer work, professional developments, and involvement in academic life.

 In general, you should address:

-Teaching and Learning Activities – include self-reflective statements on your teaching/learning philosophies, methods and goals, evidence of your educational development, peer evaluations from supervisors or mentors, etc.
+Teaching and learning activities.
+Include self-reflective statements on your teaching/learning philosophies, methods and goals, evidence of your educational development, peer evaluations from supervisors or mentors, and so on.

-Research Activities – include reflective statements demonstrating your areas of research interest, your CV/resume, your research achievements (publication details, documentation of accredited research funds or awards you’ve received), etc.
+Research activities.
+Include reflective statements demonstrating your areas of research interest, your CV/resume, your research achievements (publication details, documentation of accredited research funds or awards you’ve received), and so on.

-Service Activities – evidence of any extra-curricular, community service or other leadership/team experiences.
+Service activities.
+This means evidence of any extra-curricular, community service or other leadership/team experiences.

-Academic Portfolios are highly individualised – the UTS website provides great examples of two differing Academic Portfolio setups.
-However, different scholarships may require different elements in your Academic Portfolio.
-Always tailor your portfolio to meet criteria.
+Academic portfolios are highly individualised.
+However, different scholarships may require different elements of your academic portfolio.
+Always tailor your portfolio to meet the criteria.